Dan J. Harkey

 • Motivation & Ownership

-When people see why their work matters—and have latitude in how to deliver—they persist through friction and raise their own quality bar.
+When people understand why their work matters—and have the latitude to deliver it in their own way—they persist through friction and raise their own quality bar.

 • Flow

 Flow, a state of deep focus, is another key aspect of engagement.
-It correlates with higher output, better quality, and greater subjective satisfaction at work.
-When employees are in a state of flow, they are fully immersed in their tasks, leading to increased productivity and job satisfaction.
+It correlates with higher output, better quality, and greater subjective job satisfaction.
+When employees are in a state of flow, they become fully immersed in their tasks, resulting in increased productivity and job satisfaction.

 • Social Proof & Psychological Safety

 Teams where members feel safe to speak up, admit errors, and take risks execute more efficiently and effectively.
-Google’s multi-year Project Aristotle placed psychological safety at the top of five factors for team effectiveness.
+Google’s multi-year Project Aristotle identified psychological safety as the top factor among five key elements for team effectiveness.

 • Recognition